 Like everyone else, I was irritated whenever I found myself in the company of these overwhelming individuals but, over the years, I’ve become more understanding and able to handle them diplomatically.
-I’m tolerant because I know that anyone who speaks more than they listen to others is emotionally imbalanced and most definitely suffers from low self-esteem.

 People who like to attract all the attention by dominating conversations are coming from a place of egocentricity and a need for validation.
 Having an audience to listen to their problems, achievements and daily routines gives them pleasure and feeds their ego.
 They’re absolutely clueless about how off-putting their arrogance and spotlight-grabbing ways are to others.

 They have the misconception that being verbose makes them good communicators.
 But a master communicator knows that the key to successful and respectful communication is to listen equally, if not more, when speaking with others.
 The most cultured, wise and erudite individuals do more listening than talking.
 They display poise, grace and humility.